mrsaraei/mrsaraei/README.md

 </div>

-<p align="justify">Ph.D. student in Biomedical Engineering specializing in neuroengineering and multimodal physiological signal analysis, with expertise in electrophysiology and biosignal processing involving EEG, ECG, EMG, wearable biosensors, and fNIRS.
+<p align="justify">Ph.D. student in Biomedical Engineering specializing in neuroengineering and multimodal physiological signal analysis, with expertise in neuroelectrophysiology and biosignal processing involving EEG, ECG, EMG, wearable biosensors, and fNIRS.
 Skilled in advanced EEG/ECG/EMG analytics, wearable sensing, real-time signal processing, and machine learning.
 Research focuses on the spinal–brain neural axis, including frequency dynamics, pulse pattern analysis, electrode–tissue interactions, and neural connectivity in pre- and post-operative settings, supporting the development of personalized neuromodulation therapies like spinal cord stimulation.
 Proficient in MATLAB (EEGLAB, FieldTrip) and Python for developing signal processing pipelines and machine learning algorithms in experimental research.
-Aiming to leverage expertise in EEG-based brain-computer interfaces, real-time neural signal processing, and machine learning to enhance non-invasive BCI systems in applied research.</p>
+Aiming to leverage expertise in EEG-based brain-computer interfaces, neuromodulation, real-time neural signal processing, and machine learning to enhance non-invasive systems in applied research.</p>

 ## Education Background